VladimirKalachikhin/Galadriel-cache/README.md

 ## Utilites
 ### clearCache
 Use in cli _clearCache.php mapname_ to *mapname* or _clearCache.php_ to all maps to remove from cache unwanted files, listed in $trash.
 This is maybe blank tiles or .tne files from SAS.Planet.
+Tiles outside the bounds of the map are also deleted.
 Use in cli _clearCache.php mapname fresh_ to *mapname* or _clearCache.php fresh_ to all maps to remove from cache expired tiles.

 ### checkSources